Demonstrating the impact of heritage science, March 2020

 - understand what data collection is already happening - by whom, where, and how,

-- understand what aspects of ‘impact’ is attributable to heritage science
+- understand what aspects of ‘impact’ are attributable to heritage science

 - create consistent metrics for useful year on year comparison